Tips for Assigning Cleaning Duties to Children - A Guide for Parents

 • Help put away groceries

-• Set table with plates, glasses, napkins and appropriate silverware
+• Set table with plates, glasses, napkins and cutlery

 • Bring dirty dishes to sink when done eating